imounish/GraduateAdmissions/README.md

 A Jupyter notebook to predict the probability of admission into Universities for Masters Degree.

 ## Notes
-View the iPython notebook in the HTML file present in the repository.
+If the iPython Notebook is not loading, you can download the HTML code and run it locally to view the iPython notebook.
+The HTML file is present in the repository.